keymanapp/keyboards/README.md

 ### Include font files

-If the fonts are used in multiple keyboards, the font files must be placed under the `shared folder`.
+If the fonts are used on multiple keyboards, the font files must be placed under the `shared folder`.
 Follow through this [documentation](https://help.keyman.com/developer/keyboards/github/step-2#toc-including-fonts-in-your-keyboard-package).
-However, if you are editing the keyboard package within the folders of the forked repository (skip step 2 above) only specifying the exisiting shared-font location in the package is neccesarily.
+However, if you are editing the keyboard package within the folders of the forked repository (skip step 2 above) only specifying the existing shared-font location in the package is necessary.

 ### Documentation